OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * maintainers use [Better Code Hub](https://bettercodehub.com) to receive a set of proposed prioritized refactoring candidates.
 They then create from them GitHub issues labelled 'SpringCleaning'.
 [GitHub help on creating and editing labels is here](https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/)

 * contributors search [these issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning), pick them up and follow the normal [GitHub flow](https://guides.github.com/introduction/flow/) they're used to - creating a Pull Request when they are ready.
+Allow Better Code Hub to create a webhook to enable analysis on Pull and Push requests.

 * maintainers can use the Better Code Hub analysis results to review these Pull Requests and merge the improvement if they're happy with it.